-- We have curated experiences where guests could sail through the Ganges and experience the wildlife on the banks of Ganges.
+- We have curated experiences of enjoying the wildlife on the banks whilst sailing on the Ganges.

 - To avoid collision of birds with overhead wires, we have laid them underground.